-A comprehensive glossary of over 220+ SEO terms with definitions including useful links.
+A comprehensive SEO glossary of over 220+ SEO terms with definitions including useful resources.

 Above the fold: Any webpage content viewed in a user’s browser before scrolling.
 Once the user scrolls down, the content would be considered “below the fold.”
 Having critical content above the fold is important as it makes it immediately obvious that they are in the right place and the content is available.
 Google attends to content not above the fold with the Page Layout Algorithm.

 Above the line: Advertising campaigns that are not online or non digital i.e. Press/PR, Outdoor

 Absolute URLs: The fully qualified URL which includes protocol (http/https), the optional subdomain (e.g. www), hostname, top level domain extension and path (which includes the subdirectory and slug).
 Highly recommended for specifying locators for resource files and canonical URLs.

 Algorithm Updates: Updates search engines make to their algorithms to improve the quality of the search results for their users.